Hannah-Yu-0816/Sample_size_shiny_app/docs/index.md

 The Simulation Controls Panel allows users to define the core structure and settings of the simulation.
 These parameters control how the synthetic data is generated and how the causal forest is constructed and applied.
+The simulation data generation formula and example data are shown on the right side of the panel.
 Below is a step-by-step explanation of each field:

 1. Structure Settings